rchvst/culsyph/README.md

 2: you need to modify the $BitsFilter variable in cs_diskwrite.ps1 and cs_bitsqueue.ps1 to match the root of the path you just set in step 1 ($BitsFilter = 'Y:\')

-3: run launch.cmd > opens 3 instances of powershell, one for each role - they'll stay open when you control+c to break out of them
+3: run launch.cmd > opens 3 instances of powershell, one for each role - the cmd.exe windows stay open when you control+c to break out of the running script when you're done

 4: that is all I think.  provide feedback and I'll get to it.